veillette/physics-book/contents/ch34SomeQuestionsWeKnowToAsk.md

 ---
-title: "Some Questions We Know to Ask"
+title: Some Questions We Know to Ask
 layout: page
+sectionNumber: 7
+chapterNumber: 34
 ---

 <div class="abstract" markdown="1">